Danganronpa V3: Killing Harmony: Development

 In contrast to previous works involving a protagonist briefly accused of being a culprit, Kodaka looked towards a twist that would shock the audience.
 Kodaka decided to make players believe Kaede Akamatsu would be the protagonist of the entire game.
-However, in the first chapter Akamatsu is revealed as the culprit of the first murder and dies when she is discovered by Shuichi.
+However, in the first chapter Akamatsu is revealed as the culprit of the first murder and dies when she is discovered by Shuichi Saihara.
 As a result, Kaede is executed for her apparent murder of Rantaro Amami.
 Afterwards, Shuichi takes over the role of protagonist.
-Kodaka was inspired by the twist of the first Danganronpa game where he tricked the audience that Sayaka Maizano was the heroine only to be first victim in Monokuma's killing game.
-According to Kodaka, the seriousness of murder and the culprits coming to terms with being murderers is a motif in Danganronpa.
-But in Kaede's case, it was different, since she did it in order to protect everyone, so she did not have the usual desperate panicking a culprit does.
+Kodaka was inspired by the twist of the first Danganronpa game where he tricked the audience that Sayaka Maizano was the heroine only for her to be the first victim in Monokuma's killing game.
+According to Kodaka, the seriousness of murder and the culprits coming to terms with being murderers were both motifs in Danganronpa.
+But in Kaede's case, it was different, since she did it in order to protect everyone, so she did not have the usual desperate panicking a culprit has.

 The game's final twist where the entire franchise is revealed to be reality television show spanning 53 seasons was made with the idea of bringing a more interesting idea to the fans.
-He noted that there was a massive fan response over it which, while made him proud, was found more negative in the Western audience than the Japanese.
+He noted that there was a massive fan response over it which, while it did make him proud, was found more negative in the Western audiences than in Japanese audiences.